My favourite childhood cookie made low carb and grain-free! These delicious maple cream sandwich cookies are a fun snack for kids and adults alike.

 - Remove from oven and let cool completely.

-- For the filling, beat butter and powdered sweetener together in a medium bowl until smooth.
+- Beat butter and powdered sweetener together in a medium bowl until smooth.
 Beat in cream and maple extract to achieve a spreadable consistency.

 - To assemble, take one cookie and spread the backside with about a teaspoon of filling.
 Top with another cookie, backside towards the filling.